python/typeshed/CONTRIBUTING.md

 mechanics, see [Mypy's git and GitHub workflow help page](https://github.com/python/mypy/wiki/Using-Git-And-GitHub), or [GitHub's own documentation](https://help.github.com/articles/using-pull-requests/).

 Anyone interested in type stubs may review your code.
-One of the core developers will merge your pull request when they think it's ready.
+One of the maintainers will merge your pull request when they think it's ready.
 For every pull request, we aim to promptly either merge it or say why it's not yet ready; if you go a few days without a reply, please feel free to ping the thread by adding a new comment.